Jeren Kurbanklycheva: Musical language

 Kurbanklycheva composes in various genres including chamber music, with works such as "String Quartet" (1977), "Sonata for Flute and Piano" (1986); instrumental music, pieces for violin (1974) and woodwinds (1980); vocal music, symphonic music, songs for children etc. Among her notable symphonic works are "Symphonic Dances" (1974), "Symphonic Poem for Strings, Percussion and Celesta" (1978), "Concerto for Violoncello and Orchestra" (1979), "Concerto for Piano and Orchestra in Memory of Ayal Bakshy" (1991), "Dabaraly Mugam" ("Grand Overture) for orchestra of Folk Instruments (2002), "Concerto for Dutar and Orachestra of Folk Instruments (2004)".
 Vocal cycles "Songs of Motherhood" (1984), "Songs of My Dutar" (1987), "Ornaments of Independence" (1993) are some of her major vocal works.

 Like in other music of Turkmen composers, in music of Jeren Kurbanklycheva we can clearly hear patriotic and ethnic notes but unlike other composers, Jeren chooses to deliver her nationalistic ideas and patriotic spirit through the language of contemporary music.
 Her style, musical language and thoughts about contemporary music and compositional techniques can be understood when she discusses her vision of modern music:

 “Young generations always strive for something new.
 Of course a contemporary composer should possess a whole arsenal of tools and a vision for new music and modern writing, but should it completely destroy the common sense of music and melody?
 That’s not what I believe in.
 However, neither should a stereotype of staying musical and sounding good dissolve ones initial idea and hold one from delivering a message across.
-First, an idea, then you develop the melody that conveys the meaning behind it in it’s absolute accuracy up to the point when your melody becomes a better expression of your idea than your words or even thoughts.
+First, an idea, then you develop the melody that conveys the meaning behind it in its absolute accuracy up to the point when your melody becomes a better expression of your idea than your words or even thoughts.
 Then, more you engrave your melody, the brighter it starts to reflect different colors of other factors like nowadays social life, your emotional and mental state, your ethnical heritage, nationality and culture and of course other types of modern arts.
 The moment those vivid reflections of one single idea become organic enough to shine as a ray but still keep their unique colors to be heard individually, you get the composition that came directly from an open heart.
 Pure and honest.
 People appreciate honesty, so no matter how boldly atonal or “old fashioned” tonal a piece ended up being, the audience will pick up your open message and will connect to it.”